akka/akka/akka-docs/src/main/paradox/actors.md

 Messages can be any kind of object but have to be immutable. @scala[Scala] @java[Akka] can’t enforce immutability (yet) so this has to be by convention. @scala[Primitives like String, Int, Boolean are always immutable.
-Apart from these the recommended approach is to use Scala case classes which are immutable (if you don’t explicitly expose the state) and works great with pattern matching at the receiver side.]
+Apart from these the recommended approach is to use Scala case classes that are immutable (if you don’t explicitly expose the state) and works great with pattern matching at the receiver side.]

 @@@